LegendMind1/Hostinger-VPS-Guide-on-Ubuntu/Installing LAMP Stack.md

 **Allow Apache through Firewall**
 ufw allow "Apache Full"

-**Check Server IP on Web Browser You will see Apache Default Page**
+**Note:** At this point check Server IP on Web Browser You will see Apache Default Page

-1. Install MySQL
+### **Install MySQL**
-2. apt install mysql-server
+apt install mysql-server

-3. Install PHP
+**Aftr this, you may check want to chck installation success through following commands**
+mysql -v  ---> Vrsion checking mysql  ---> Go to **mysql prompt**
+show databases;  ---> MySql command to show all available databases

+### **Install PHP**
-4. apt install php libapache2-mod-php php-mysql
+apt install php libapache2-mod-php php-mysql

 **The above command includes three packages:-**
-1. php -  To Install PHP
+1. php --->  To Install PHP
-2. libapache2-mod-php - It is Used by apache to handle PHP files
+2. libapache2-mod-php ---> It is Used by apache to handle PHP files
-3.  php-mysql - It is a PHP module that allows PHP to connect to MySQL
+3.  php-mysql ---> It is a PHP module that allows PHP to connect to MySQL

 **To Restart Apache**
 service apache2 restart